JMittalUM/web-dev-hw/project-1/readme.md

 ![Screenshot](./images/screenshot-1.png)

-I was having a hard time linking the screenshot but i finally figured it out!
+I was having a hard time linking the screenshot but I finally figured it out!
+Still have a lot to learn.
-The changes are not showing up